Zac-Digital/fh-services/test/e2e-framework/README.md

 ## Scripts

-`$ npm run setup`
+`$ npm run setup:dev`

-Creates test data necessary for E2E tests to run.
+(For local/development use) Creates test data necessary for E2E tests to run.

-`$ npm run teardown`
+`$ npm run teardown:dev`

-Removes test data necessary for E2E tests to run.
+(For local/development use) Removes test data necessary for E2E tests to run.

 ## Models